UofG-CS21/SGame/USERGUIDE.md

 dotnet run --project SGame -- --arbiter <Hostname or address of the SArbiter managing this compute node> --api-url "http://<restAddress>/" --arbiter-bus-port <Externally-visible UDP port of the arbiter's event bus> --local-bus-port <Externally-visible UDP port of this node's event bus> --tickrate <Frequency of updates in milliseconds>
 ```
 where `restAddress` is a externally-visible (at least to the other SGame nodes and the arbiter) IPv4 address or hostname (clients are redirected from this address to the arbiter).
-Optionally, if persistence is to be enabled, one can pass a `--persistence http://<elastic>/` flag when launching SGame, to instruct it to use the ElasticSearch server at `<elastic>`.

 SArbiter and SGame instances can be killed by sending a post request as shown:
 ```sh